Women's League of Burma: Awards

+In 2008, the organization received the Democracy Award from the National Democratic Institute (NDI).
+The award was accepted on behalf of the league by Thin Thin Aung, who dedicated it to the brave women and Buddhist nuns who faced violence and imprisonment for their role in the 2007 Saffron Revolution.

 One of their noted activists, Khin Ohmar, won the 2008 Anna Lindh Prize and the 2008 Vital Voices Global Leadership Award for Human Rights, which she shared with SWAN activist Charm Tong.